-This Is Where I Leave You: I loved this book.
+I loved This Is Where I Leave You.
 I found it hilarious and often heartbreaking.
 It’s funny how during a period of mourning so many unexpected epiphanies can happen.
 There were so many times that I just laughed out loud while reading this book.
 There were a few characters I could identify with.
 Sometimes Judd, sometimes Wendy, sometimes Phillip.
 Probably not Wade though.
 Could you identify with anyone?
 In the end, I wanted more.
 Which is I guess might be significant to the book’s title.
 What did you think about this one?
 Did you enjoy the dark comedy?

 And for now, this is where I leave you.
 I’m going to take a short vacation from the blog (besides a fun New Year’s drink recipe and yes, it contains champagne!), but I will be checking your sweet comments for book club.
 I’d love to hear what you guys thought of the books in the comments section below.